salmoncore/2024ClassNotes/Week 4/Wednesday - Test Designs.md

 The practice exam that ISTQB offers will give us an idea for what to expect for both the Monday exam and the certification exam

 **We'll be reimbursed for the cost of the exam - Date scheduled for Friday, August 9th**

+---
+# Post-Lunch Lecture

+---

+## What is DevOps?
+DevOps is an agile approach
+Removing the siloes between development and operations Working together towards achieving a set of common goals There are no separate agendas for development and operations Implementation requires organizational and cultural shift

+### Why DevOps?
+If implemented correctly -
+ - Team autonomy
+ - Everyone is on the same page
+ - Integrated toolchains
+ - Continuous Integration and Continuous Delivery
+	 - Build
+	 - Test
+	 - Release high-quality software fast through delivery pipelines
+ - Fast feedback loops in all phases
+	 - Code built with unit tests
+	 - Code coverage defined and measured with each code check-in
+	 - Fast and better view on non-functional quality characteristics

+### Risks of DevOps on Testing
+- Define and establish the CI/CD pipelines
+- CI/CD tools implementation and maintenance
+- Test automation requires additional resources

+(sorry missed some slides ranting about lazy loading breaking my project)

+### Test Levels
+Groups of test activities that are organized and managed together Performed in relation to software at a given level of development Identify missing areas and prevent overlap and reptation of tests in SDLC Implementation of Test Levels depends on SDLC
+Test Levels described are:
+ - Component testing
+ - Component integration testing
+ - System testing
+ - System integration testing

+### Component Testing
+(missed a few more slides sorry)

+Usually executed by the developer who wrote the code Requires access to the tested code
+Tests can be written after the code or vice-versa
+TDD - First write tests, then write code

+### Component Integration and Testing - Typical Defects and Failures

+### Component Integration Testing - Approach and Responsibilities
+Should focus on the integration itself, not on the individual modules Function, non-functional and structural tests are applicable Best practice is to first plan integration tests and integration strategy before building components Component integration testing heavily depends on the integration strategy
+ - Top-down, bottom-up, big bang, incremental

+### System Testing
+Focuses on the behavior and capabilities of a whole system or product Looks at the functional end-to-end tasks the system can perform Automated system regression tests provide confidence Often produces information for the stakeholder
+Test environment should be as close as possible to the production environment spec

+### System Testing - Typical Defects and Failures
+Incorrect Calculations
+Incorrect control or data flows/behaviors etc.

+### System Testing - Approach and Responsibilities
+Should focus on the overall, end-to-end behavior of the system as a whole Includes functional and non-functional
+Can be tested using specification-based techniques (black box) or structure based techniques (white box) Typically performed by independent testers

+### System Integration Testing
+Focuses on interactions between systems, packages, and microservices External dependencies can cause challenges
+Can be performed after or during system testing
+ - Done by people in the testing world
+Should be as close to the operating environment as possible Think of the integration of an asset system - OneDrive or DropBox
+ - These examples are the asset management systems that are a good example for asset integration testing
+ - OneDrive - document storage system is similar to an asset management system.
+	 - Testing environment should be as close to the operating environment as possible
+	 - Think of integration of an asset management system like a document storage system we're familiar with
+	 - OneDrive and Dropbox have external interactions/dependencies

+### Objectives for Integration Testing
+Includes reducing risk, verifying functional/nonfunctional behavior Want to validate the system, ensure it's complete and works as expected Preventing defects from the system
+Finding defects
+Because we test the system as a whole, including the connection to external systems is possible

+### System Testing - Typical Defects and Failures
+System interface mismatch - failure to communicate between systems Improperly handled messages between systems
+Incorrect assumptions about systems

+### Approaches and responsibilities for system testing
+This is on the systems level as well
+Focuses on the integration itself, not systems as a whole (this has been covered at this point) Best practice is to first plan the integration tests, and then the integration strategy before building the systems later on Another approach - Risk analysis focusing on testing, gives a greater scope
+ - Greater scope increases difficulty in isolating defects

+### Acceptance Testing
+Highest level - finds and fixes defects, but will be way more expensive than the system level This is also the last defense before hitting production, so still far cheaper than production fixes Acceptance testing focuses on the behavior and capabilities of a whole system
+ - Acceptance
+ - Demonstrates readiness for fulfillment to a client Difference from acceptance/system testing -
+ - Even if they're similar, acceptance is about the reediness of the system to be deployed
+	 - Establishing confidence, completeness
+	 - Finding defects is often not a goal at this state Types of acceptance testing
+ - User acceptance test
+	 - Builds confidence that the user can use the system
+ - Operational acceptance
+	 - Where we build confidence that sysadmins can maintain the system in production
+	 - Installing/uninstalling/disaster recovery, etc.
+ - Contract/regulation acceptance test
+	 - Builds confidence that regulatory compliance has been achieved
+	 - Done by users, independent testers, sometimes witnessed by regulatory agencies
+ - Alpha/Beta testing
+	 - Like confidence testing with users, but alpha is done within the development organization, but not with the development team.
+	 - Beta testing is done usually with customers to get feedback - This is the stage for detecting defects for them

+### Typical Defects and Failures of Acceptance Testing
+ - System workflows are not meeting the business or user requirements
+ - System doesn't satisfy some requirements for client/regulatory
+ - Non-functional failures
+	 -  Security
+	 - Inadequate performance under load
+	 - Improper operation on a supported platform
+- **Any failure found at this state will be *expensive*, this should already have been fixed.**